hdr-bgnn/Morphology-analysis/README.md

 ## 1- Segmented image .png description

 The segmented image input looks like image below, with traits color coded and identified by "blobs".
 The segmentation model uses [M. Maruf's segmentation code](https://github.com/hdr-bgnn/BGNN-trait-segmentation/blob/main/Segment_mini/scripts/segmentation_main.py), and is based on a Convolutional Neural Network (CNN; more specifically unet).
-You can find more information on the [BGNN-trait-segementation repository](https://github.com/hdr-bgnn/BGNN-trait-segmentation).
+You can find more information on the [BGNN-trait-segmentation repository](https://github.com/hdr-bgnn/BGNN-trait-segmentation).
 The output is 11 classes (traits) that are color coded.
 We are only using 9 of them, and are excluding alt_fin_ray and caudal_fin_ray.

 ![segmented fish image](Test_Data/INHS_FISH_000742_segmented.png)